Islandora/documentation/docs/installation/component_overview.md

 **Karaf**’s job is similar to Tomcat, except where Tomcat is a web-accessible endpoint for Java applets, Karaf is simply meant to be a container for system-level applets to communicate via its OSGI.
 Alpaca is one such applet; it will broker messages between Fedora and Drupal, and between Drupal and various derivative generation applications.

-**Alpaca** contains Karaf services to manage moving information between Islandora, Fedora, and Blazegraphm as well as kicking off derivative services in Crayfish.
+**Alpaca** contains Karaf services to manage moving information between Islandora, Fedora, and Blazegraph as well as kicking off derivative services in Crayfish.
 These will be configured to broker between Drupal and Fedora using an ActiveMQ queue.

 ## Finalized Drupal Configurations